Sale Registration Services in Dubai

 Official DLD Process for Property Ownership Transfer

-Register your property sale in Dubai at EGSH, an authorised Real Estate Trustee Centre under the Dubai Land Department (DLD).
+Register your property sale in Dubai at EGSH, an authorised Real Estate Registration Trustee Centre under the Dubai Land Department (DLD).
 Our consultants handle the full registration process—verifying ownership documents, calculating DLD fees, coordinating with both parties and their banks (if applicable), and issuing the electronic Title Deed and e-map upon completion.
 The entire procedure is processed through DLD’s official systems and finalised during a single visit.

 Why choose EGSH for sale registration: